 Interestingly, there are certain games in which both constructs are intertwined within the game’s objectives.
 Some video games require violence in order to help save innocent people, or even the world, against those attempting to do harm.
 Many games require the player to save innocents from monsters, terrorists, or even Nazis.
 Thus, players must be violent, which may reduce prosocial behavior, but within the plot of the game the violence is in the service of helping others, which may increase prosocial behavior.
 Interestingly, research has shown that playing a violent video game cooperatively with other players increases prosocial behavior (Ewoldsen, Eno, Okdie, & Velez, 2012), so there is evidence to suggest that prosocial contexts within a violent video game can produce prosocial effects.
-However, no research has investigated the effects that violent games with prosocial objectives may have on prosocial behavior.
+However, the objective of cooperative violent game play is usually simply to win, not to act prosocially per se.
+To this point, no research has investigated the effects that violent games with prosocial objectives may have on prosocial behavior.
 If it were merely the case that violent video game content reduced prosocial behavior, and prosocial video game content increased it, then perhaps the two effects would generally cancel each other out, resulting in neither an increase or decrease in prosocial behavior.
 However, it is possible that prosocial violence in video games will activate a prosocial concept that would produce increased prosocial behavior when given the opportunity and context to do so.

 We hypothesize that the prosocial nature of the violence in a video game scenario in which players must kill in order to save innocent hostages will increase the tendency to be prosocial when given the opportunity.
+This could be especially true when the nature of the helping opportunity is phrased in a way that matches the nature of the prosocial behavior in the violent video game, namely in order to save lives.
 Players who play this type of game will be significantly more prosocial after the game has ended than players of a video game in which violence is gratuitous, and also significantly more prosocial than players of a control game.

 Method

+We report how we determined our sample size, all data exclusions (if any), all manipulations, and all measures in the study (Simmons, Nelson, Simonsohn, 2012)

 Participants